 NEVER leave jewelry on the counter near a drain.
 Your treasured pieces could be lost forever or get destroyed in your garbage disposal.

-DON"T wear your jewelry to the beach!
+DON'T wear your jewelry to the beach!
 Salt water can damage some stones and metals.
 Also, your fingers can constrict in cold water which means your rings can easily slide off and get lost in the ocean floor.
 Don't let your ring become someone's found buried treasure!

-IF you bump your jewelry, drop it on the ground or snag it on fabric, have it inspected for damage that you may not notice.
+IF you BUMP your jewelry, DROP it on the ground or SNAG it on fabric, have it inspected for damage that you may not notice.
 If these damages are not addressed they can worsen over time.
 You could also lose your stone.

 REMOVE jewelry before using lotions and creams.
-The lotion will build up under your stone and in the creases of the metal and make it look hazy, cloudy and can stain pourous gemstones like turquoise and pearls.
+The lotion will build up under your stone and in the creases of the metal and make it look hazy, cloudy and can stain porous gemstones like turquoise and pearls.